photo-cli/photo-cli/README.md

 ## Features Explained With Examples

-There is three main feature that can be explain better with examples.
+There is three main feature that can be explained better with examples.

 1. [Copy into a new organized folder example with `photo-cli copy` command](#1-copy-into-a-new-organized-folder-example-with-photo-cli-copy-command)
 2. [Archive & index into local SQLite incrementally in a specific folder with `photo-cli archive` command](#2-archive--index-into-local-sqlite-incrementally-in-a-specific-folder-with-photo-cli-archive-command)